 - Payment of marital debts

 In order for your attorney to file a motion, you must have a case pending before the court.
-You must have filed a petition for divorce, before you can request that the court issue temporary orders.
+You must have filed a petition for dissolution of marriage or a petition for allocation of parental responsibilities before you can request that the court issue temporary orders.

 A court date is often set for temporary orders with the hope that both parties can agree, in writing, to the temporary arrangements.
 If an agreement is submitted to the court and becomes a court order prior to the hearing, then the court date is vacated.
 Temporary orders do not dictate what is contained in the permanent orders, as the scope of the temporary orders and the time allowed, is limited.